raganwald-deprecated/homoiconic/2009-10-20/high_anxiety.md

 High Anxiety
 ===

 Last night, a good friend was visiting and she suggested we pass the time playing [Go](http://bit.ly/hbUQr "Go (game) - Wikipedia, the free encyclopedia").
-I own a board but I don't recall ever playing with it.
-We got the board out and she started to explain how to play, and things went rapidly downhill from there.
-I do not kid when I say that by the time she ended the game in exasperation, I had sucked all joy out of the room.
+I own a board, but I don't recall ever playing with it.
+We got the board out and she started to explain how to play.
+I love games, so you would expect that we had a good time.
+But no, I fell into a blue funk and things went rapidly downhill.
+I do not kid when I say that by the time she ended the game in exasperation, I had sucked all the joy out of the room.

 My history with Go is brief and inauspicious.
 I had heard it was a beautiful game, full of subtleties and marvels.
 Friends told me how much I would love it.
 Decades ago, I visited a [Go club](http://senseis.xmp.net/?TorontoGoClub "Sensei's Library: Toronto Go club") and explained I would like to learn to play.
 One of the members puled out a small board, gave me a brief run-down of the rules much as my friend did last night, and invited me to play.
 He probably gave me a large handicap, I don't remember the details.